Identifying, authenticating and authorizing users is a common part of

 Logging users out

-Eventually you’ll want a quick way to de-authenticate someone, and
+Eventually you’ll want a quick way to de-authenticate someone, and redirect them

-redirect them to where they need to go.
-This method is also useful if
+to where they need to go.
+This method is also useful if you want to provide a

-you want to provide a ‘Log me out’ link inside a members’ area of your
+‘Log me out’ link inside a members’ area of your application:

 public function logout() {

-$this->redirect($this->Auth->logout());
+return $this->redirect($this->Auth->logout());

 }

-Logging out users that logged in with Digest or Basic auth is difficult
+Logging out users that logged in with Digest or Basic auth is difficult to

-for the duration they are still open.
-Some clients can be forced to
+duration they are still open.
+Some clients can be forced to logout by sending a

-logout by sending a 401 status code.
-Changing the authentication realm
+401 status code.
+Changing the authentication realm is another solution that

-is another solution that works for some clients.
+works for some clients.

 Authorization

-Authorization is the process of ensuring that an
+Authorization is the process of ensuring that an identified/authenticated user

-identified/authenticated user is allowed to access the resources they
+is allowed to access the resources they are requesting.
+If enabled

-authorization handlers and ensure that logged in users are allowed to
+can automatically check authorization handlers and ensure that

-access the resources they are requesting.
-There are several built-in
+logged in users are allowed to access the resources they are requesting.
+There

-application, or as part of a plugin.
+your application, or as part of a plugin.

-an action level.
+action level.

-check permissions for resources.
+permissions for resources.

-- ControllerAuthorize Calls isAuthorized() on the active controller,
+on the active controller, and

-most simple way to authorize users.
+to authorize users.

 Configuring Authorization handlers

-You configure authorization handlers using $this->Auth->authorize.
+You configure authorization handlers using $this->Auth->authorize

-called in the order they are declared.
-Handlers should return false, if
+handlers are checked, they will be called in the order they are declared.

-they are unable to check authorization, or the check has failed.
+Handlers should return false, if they are unable to check authorization, or the

 Handlers should return true if they were able to check authorization

 successfully.
 Handlers will be called in sequence until one passes.
-If
+If all

-all checks fail, the user will be redirected to the page they came from.
+checks fail, the user will be redirected to the page they came from.

 Additionally you can halt all authorization by throwing an exception.
+You will

-You will need to catch any thrown exceptions, and handle them.
+need to catch any thrown exceptions, and handle them.

-You can configure authorization handlers in your controller’s
+You can configure authorization handlers in your controller’s beforeFilter

-beforeFilter or, in the $components array.
-You can pass
+or, in the $components

-configuration information into each authorization object, using an
+each authorization object, using an array:

 // Basic setup